 Figure 2: Plots produced by plot_grid when supplied a raster object produced by make_grid a) using default settings, b) settings that increase the number of times depth strata are split (strat_splits = 3), and c) settings that produce a more linear depth gradient (shelf_width = 0) and increase the number of divisions (n_div = 4).
 In these plots, the yellow to purple color gradient represents depth, the thick grey lines delineate divisions and thin white lines delineate strata.

 In addition to supplying objects produced by sim_abundance and make_grid, the sim_distribution function requires two closures that describe the age-year-space covariance and the relationship with depth.
 Here we use sim_ays_covar and sim_parabola to control these relationships and a wide range of age and year specific distributions can be obtained by adjusting a few parameters in these closures (Figure 3).
-Though we only provide one option for simulating a spatial noise (see S3 Appendix for details), advanced users could construct closures that leverage simulation models provided by packages such as RandomFields [27] or INLA [28].
+While here we only describe one option for simulating a spatial noise (see S3 Appendix for details), custom closures can be used that leverage simulation models provided by packages such as RandomFields [27] or INLA [28] (see the code behind sim_ays_covar_sped [https://github.com/PaulRegular/SimSurvey/blob/master/R/sim_dist_spde.R] for an example of how the sim_ays_covar closure was modified to apply a Stochastic Partial Differential Equation approach using the INLA package).
 Below we run a default sim_distribution call, which generates a population that forms tight clusters that are more strongly correlated across years than ages, and another call that generates a population that is more diffuse (i.e. wider range) and exhibits stronger correlation across ages than years (i.e. lower phi_year and higher phi_age).
 Distributions can also be forced to be the same across ages and years by using the group_ages and group_years arguments, respectively, in the sim_ays_covar closure.
 Variance in the size of the clusters can also be modified by changing the sd argument in the sim_ays_covar function.
 In other words, these parameters can be modified to control the degree of age-specific clustering and inter-annual site-fidelity exhibited by the simulated population.
 Note that the resolution of the default grid is high and, as such, the simulations below may take minutes to complete.
 Also note that the key functions in the SimSurvey package have been set-up to be pipe (%>%; [29]) friendly such that values from one function call are forwarded to the next function (i.e. output from the two calls below are functionally the same though the approach is slightly different).

 set.seed(438) a <- sim_distribution(sim = sim_abundance(), # nested approach ays_covar = sim_ays_covar(range = 300, # clustered phi_year = 0.9, phi_age = 0.5)) b <- sim_abundance() %>% # pipe approach sim_distribution(ays_covar = sim_ays_covar(range = 2000, # diffuse phi_year = 0.2, phi_age = 0.9))